ncatlab/nlab-content/pages/2/4/3/7/27342/content.md

 ## References

-Archimedean ordered fields admissible for $\Sigma$ are defined in section 11.2.3 of:
+Archimedean ordered fields admissible for a $\sigma$-frame $\Sigma$ are defined in section 11.2.3 of:

 * [[Univalent Foundations Project]], *[[HoTT book|Homotopy Type Theory – Univalent Foundations of Mathematics]]* (2013)